23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 ## Enabling Developer Mode
 {: .d-inline-block }

-Now that we are logged in, we will enable Discord's Developer Mode in the settings tab.
-Developer Mode allows users to view important information that is normally hidden, for example, a server or client ID, which developers need to manage any application.
+After logging in, you will enable Discord's Developer Mode in the settings tab.
+Developer Mode allows users to view important information that is normally hidden, for example, server or client IDs, which developers need to manage applications.

 Now you should be on your server's main page, which looks like the first image below.